 Nails - No artificial nails.
-Nails not to exceed 1⁄4 inch in length.

-Only clear nail polish is acceptable
+Nails not to exceed 1⁄2 inch in length.
+Only clear nail polish is acceptable be visible.
+If visible, facial piercings must be removed or covered.

-Facial Hair - Facial hair should be maintained as neat & trimmed at all times visible.
-If visible facial piercings must be removed or covered.
-Tattoos - They must be covered.
+Facial Hair - Facial hair should be maintained as neat & trimmed at all times

 Body Art - Ear piercings should be limited to one stud per ear.
-No other body piercings may be should be clean and in good repair.
+No other body piercings may